 Start by giving your dog high-quality pet food.
 She should be eating premium adult food that is high in protein, fat, and minerals.

-Check if your current dog food contains meat, which is the best source of proteins for expecting canines.
+It would be good to check if your current dog food contains meat, which is the best source of proteins for expecting canines.
 Beef, lamb, and pork are your best options since they are high in protein and have good levels of healthy fat.

 Look into the nutrient content of your current brand as well.
 It should contain vitamins C and D and folate or vitamin B9.
 It should also have calcium, iron, and phosphorus, which are all minerals that are crucial to your pregnant dog’s health.

 If your current dog food does not have these vital nutrients, look for a product that contains all these or ask your vet for their recommendation.
+You can visit this site for a list of the best fresh dog food for your furry best friend.

 Feed your dog properly